futurice/vaskapp-backend/README.md

 Query parameters:

 * `cityId` Integer.
 If specified, returned ratingCity is for the given city.
-* `team` Integer.
+* `teamId` Integer.
 If specified, returned ratingTeam is for the given team.

 Body is a list of [mood objects](#mood-objects).